athern27/bag_to_rgbdepth/README.md

 where your bagfile is located

-Please raise a issue if you have any doubbts or problems
+Please raise a issue if you have any doubts or problems